How does Twitter account moderation work? Dynamics of account creation and suspension on Twitter during major

-Focusing on \emph{New Suspended} accounts, as shown in Figure \ref{fig:ts-interactions}, we notice some spikes in the number of replies (sent by these accounts) in both datasets, coherently with the behaviour highlighted in the previous section; interestingly, these spikes are aligned with the peak of account creation (cf., Figure \ref{fig:ts-created-suspended}).
-Additionally, we observe spikes of interactions among \emph{New Suspended} accounts on specific days, in both datasets, that might indicate spam activity or other malicious behaviours in need of further investigation.
+Focusing on interactions taking place among \emph{New Suspended} accounts, as shown in Figure \ref{fig:ts-interactions}, we notice some spikes in the number of replies (sent by these accounts) in both datasets, coherently with the behavior highlighted in the previous section; interestingly, these spikes are aligned with the peak of account creation (cf., Figure \ref{fig:ts-created-suspended}).
+Additionally, we observe spikes of interactions among \emph{New Suspended} accounts on specific days, in both datasets, which might indicate spam activity or other malicious behaviors in need of further investigation.

-\textbf{Finding \& Remarks}.
-In addressing \textit{RQ2b}, we revealed that suspended accounts mostly interact with, and receive attention from legitimate users.
-Spikes of out-group interactions align well with pivotal events, revealing a possible mechanism that triggers Twitter's suspension.